dcortes22/DCCoreDataManager/README.md

 DCCoreDataManager is a Objective C library for iOS.
 It encapsulates all the Core Data Stack and give to the developeras a Thread Safe mode to use Core Data in your applications.

 ## Requirements
+You need to add the CoreData Framework to your project if you wanto to use this pod.

 ## Installation